Noah gains independence with Mitrofanoff urologic procedure

 After talking with the school nurse, Leah and Saul, Noah’s dad, made an appointment with the Division of Urology at Lurie Children’s.

-Ranked 7th in the nation by U.S. News & World Report, the Division of Urology at Lurie Children’s, is the largest pediatric urology department in the region with more than 18,000 pediatric visits each year for both common conditions, such as bedwetting, and more complex ones, like bladder exstrophy.
+Ranked nationally by U.S. News & World Report, the Division of Urology at Lurie Children’s, is the largest pediatric urology department in the region with more than 18,000 pediatric visits each year for both common conditions, such as bedwetting, and more complex ones, like bladder exstrophy.

 At Lurie Children’s, the family met with Elizabeth Yerkes, MD, a urologist and surgeon who specializes in neurogenic bladder, to start catherization training.
 This meant Noah’s school nurse, parents or grandmother would empty her bladder using a traditional catheter every three or four hours.
 While effective in keeping the girl dry and comfortable throughout the day, it also meant Noah was limited in some of her activities.